 Please ignore this warning, a future version will be signed with (expensive) code signing certificates so that it is no longer an issue.
 For now, get in touch via Mail or Twitter if we can do anything to straighten out your concerns.

-Of course, KeyCombiner does not record your screen.
-However, it cannot find out what the currently active application is without this permission.
-If you don't care about the instant lookup feature, you can forget about the permissions and the only issue will be an annoying pop-up whenever you start KeyCombiner ;)
+KeyCombiner Desktop needs this permission to find out what the currently active application is.
+If you don't care about the instant lookup feature, you can skip this step and the only issue will be an annoying pop-up whenever you start KeyCombiner ;)

 If you want to use one of KeyCombiner's most unique features, getting the shortcuts for the active browser page, automation permissions for the respective browser application must be granted, too.
 KeyCombiner will ask for these permissions when you first trigger the instant lookup for a browser application.
 If you want to change your decision later, go to “System Preferences › Security & Privacy -> Privacy -> Automation.”